saurabhpere/MyWeatherApp/README.md

 ## Contributing
 Feel free to contribute to the WeatherAssignment project by opening issues, providing feedback, or submitting pull requests.
 Your contributions are highly appreciated.
+Being only contributor I have put all code in master directly.